-3.2 Course types
+3.2 Course Types

-The master's degree is taught through the following teaching and learning forms:
+The master's degree program covers the following types of teaching and learning:

 - Lectures (V)

-- Practicals (Ü)
+- Exercises (Ü)

 - Seminars and field seminars (S and GEL)

 - Internships (P)

 - Excursions (E)

-- Project study, internship, colloquia, tutorials (TU), master thesis
+- Project study, job internship, colloquia, tutorials (TU), master's thesis

-In lectures, content is mainly conveyed through presentations by the lecturers.
-In practical courses, the exercises are done by the students with intensive supervision.
-In seminars, teaching is conveyed in small groups.
+In lectures, contents are mainly conveyed through presentations by the lecturers.
+In practical exercises, students apply the knowledge acquired in case studies with intensive support by the lecturers.
+In seminars, knowledge is imparted to small groups of students.
 This also includes geological seminars in rough terrain.
-The seminars focus on lectures by students and discussions in which special topics are discussed scientifically.
-Internships deepen previously acquired theoretical knowledge in practical application or gain new experience and skills through practical work individually or as part of a group.
-Excursions are educational trips to selected destinations such as industrial visits.
-Colloquia are special events, often held by academic guests, which consist of a lecture and discussion section and in which the students should take part.
-In the project study, the students work on a geoscientific question individually or in a group under the guidance of lecturers.
+The seminars focus on presentations by students and discussions of special scientific topics.
+Internships serve to deepen previously acquired theoretical knowledge in practical application or to gain new experience and skills through practical work individually or as member of a group.
+Excursions are educational trips to selected destinations, such as company visits.
+Colloquia are special events often held by academic guests, which consist of a lecture and a discussion and in which the students are supposed to take part.
+In the project study, the students work on a geoscientific problem either individually or in a group under the guidance by lecturers.

-As part of the master's thesis, the specialist knowledge acquired is applied to an applied geoscientific question.
-The work is supervised by lecturers, but is intended to demonstrate the ability to independently work on, present and solve geoscientific problems.
+In the master's thesis, the specialist knowledge acquired is applied to a geoscientific problem.
+The work is supervised by lecturers, but is intended to demonstrate the student's ability to independently work on, present, and solve geoscientific problems.

-3.3 The module handbook
+3.3 The Module Handbook

 The module handbook describes the modules of the study program.
-It describes
+It covers

-• courses within each of the modules (item of work),
+- the courses of each of the modules (partial achievements),

-- size of the modules (in CP),
+- the size of the modules (in credits),

-- interdependencies between different modules,
+- interdependencies of the modules,

 - qualification goals of the modules,

-- type of examination and
+- types of examination, and

-- formation of the grade for a module.
+- calculation of the grade for a module.

-The module handbook does not replace the university calendar, which currently provides information about the variable dates (e.g. time and place of the course) every semester
+The module handbook does not replace the university calendar which provides information about the variable dates of courses (e.g. time and venue of the course) in every semester

 3.3.1.
-Beginning and completion of a module
+Beginning and Completion of a Module

 Each module and each course (partial achievement) within a module can only be chosen once.
-The performance is proven by a module examination or by examination of courses within the module.
-A successful pass of a module or course is either a passed examination (graded or ungraded) or an ungraded coursework with the student's participation.
-A module is completed or passed if the module examination has been passed (grade at least 4.0).
-For modules in which the pass of a module is carried out as examination of individual courses within a module, the following applies: The module is completed when all the required courses (partial achievements) of a module have been passed.
-The module grade is usually weighted with the predefined credit points for each course (partial achievement) within the module.
-An exception is the master thesis module, which is included in the master grade with a 1.5-fold weighting of the CPs
+The student's performance is proven by a module examination or by examinations/controls of success in courses within the module.
+Successful completion of a module or course is reflected by either a passed examination (graded or ungraded) or an ungraded coursework with the student's participation.
+A module is completed or passed, if the module examination has been passed (grade at least 4.0).
+The following applies to modules that are completed by examinations in several courses: The module is completed when all required courses (partial achievements) of a module have been passed.
+The module grade is determined by weighting the predefined credits for each course (partial achievement) within the module.
+An exception is the master's thesis module, the credits of which are weighted by a factor of 1.5 when calculating the total grade.

 3.3.2.
-Module and partial performance versions
+Modules and Partial Achievements